Daughters of the Moon: Tianna Moore

-A girl with the powers of telekinesis who can also use that power to go into other dimensions, she first shows up in The Lost One (Book #6) and in The Becoming (Book #12).
+In the series, Tianna Moore is a girl with the powers of telekinesis who can also use that power to go into other dimensions, she first shows up in The Lost One (Book #6) and in The Becoming (Book #12).
 She becomes a Daughter of the Moon after she helps Catty get out of Nefandus, the realm of the Atrox.
 When she first shows up in The Lost One, she has no memory of who she is or where she came from.
 Ultimately, she pieces together the facts: she grew up in foster homes all over LA because her parents and little sister, Jamie, were killed by Followers when she was a child.
-She also begins to date a boy named Derek who knows the Daughters' secrets.
-Their relationship lasts until The Becoming.
-The foster mother she lives with is discovered to be a failed creation by the Atrox.
-Tianna was created by the Atrox and thus was born without a soul, but Selene kidnapped her when she was a baby and gave her to a Daughter.
-Her mother gave her moon dew also known as honeysuckle so that Tianna would have a soul and become as human as possible.
-Her evil destiny is to become the wife of the Atrox and give birth to its child.
-Her good destiny, created with the help of Selene and her mother, is to rebind the Atrox to its shadow.
-In book 12, Tianna re-binds the Atrox, which was in its most powerful form as a human, to its shadow form.
-In doing so, she destroys herself.
-Before the Atrox could get her soul, Selene saves her soul.